indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 {% endhighlight %}

 This clearly indicates that a [layered architecture is used](https://en.wikipedia.org/wiki/Multitier_architecture#Three-tier_architecture "Three-tier architecture").
-We have a package for controllers that accept incoming HTTP requests. `service` package includes classes that deal with application specific business logic.
-And finally, `repository` contains data access functionality.
+We have a package for controllers that accept incoming HTTP requests. `service` package includes classes that deal with application logic and finally, `repository` contains data access functionality.

 <figure class="align-center">
   <img src="{{ '/images/2018-05-28-package-structure/groups.jpg' | absolute_url }}" alt="">
   <figcaption>Classes are grouped like cutlery on a tray. <a href="https://unsplash.com/photos/yw3UaP-5ybM">Image by Jarosław Ceborski</a></figcaption>
 </figure>

-Packages are grouped like cutlery on a tray.
+Classes are grouped like cutlery on a tray.
 Controllers, services and repositories are in separate packages the same way knives, forks and spoons are in their respective containers.
 It's a widely used approach that's familiar to many software developers.
-But have you ever questioned why do we treat layers with such importance that they get a package named after them?
+But have you ever questioned why do we build applications this way?
+Why do we treat layers with such importance that they get a package named after them?
 Perhaps this is a [cargo cult](https://en.wikipedia.org/wiki/Cargo_cult_programming "Cargo cult programming")?
-What if layers were moved to the background and the top level structure of our software looked different?
-Let's explore the ideas around layers and packages in this post.
+In this post we're going to explore the ideas around what would happen if layers were not the topmost level of organization in an application architecture.

 ## Quick recap of packages